aurimas13/Communication-of-Services/README.md

 Requirements for the first service:

-7. The service should expose a HTTP API endpoint that accepts incoming POST requests on the path `/event`
+7. DONE The service should expose a HTTP API endpoint that accepts incoming POST requests on the path `/event`

-8. The port for running HTTP API should be configurable via a configuration file or startup arguments.
+8. DONE The port for running HTTP API should be configurable via a configuration file or startup arguments.

-9. The location of the file for the incoming payloads should be configurable via a configuration file or startup arguments.
+9. DONE  The location of the file for the incoming payloads should be configurable via a configuration file or startup arguments.

-10. The service should only accept payloads matching this JSON template:
+10. DONE The service should only accept payloads matching this JSON template:

     [
         {
             "event_type": string,
             "event_payload": string
         }
     ]

 Upon task completion: